loading-sasu/simplehosting-cli/README.md

  ❯ simple sync --recursive htdocs/user/pages up
 ```

 Of course, this works with every (versioned or not) files or folder.
-Your prestashop images folder, The whole Wordpress website, etc.
+Your prestashop images folder, your whole Wordpress website, etc.

 ### Help